 Unlike the Rays, Campos and Wong were actually excited about picking up their iPhones.
 Once again, however, Campos explained they came up with the idea to fly in from Hong Kong and stand in the iPhone line months ago as a way of promoting their company.

 Further down the line I ran into Greg Parker who was famously first in line for the original iPhone five days before it even hit shelves.
-But this time around, even Packer at the event to represent a company.
+But this time around, even Parker at the event to represent a company.

 "The people in front ... everyone is representing a company in some way shape or form," Packer noted, going on to explain what he was looking forward with the iPhone 6 Plus between muted sighs.
 "I haven't really been looking forward to the big screen, I just like the speed and longer battery life."

 The original iPhone launched to fanfare never seen before for a tech product.
 Now smartphones have become ubiquitous and the latest iPhone has simply become another handset with a big screen.
 It's inevitable the excitement behind the launch would die down after so many iterations.
-However, the fun and gleeful spirit behind the iPhone has been transformed into a tiring marketing ploy.
+However, the fun and gleeful spirit behind the iPhone has been perverted into a tiring marketing ploy.